Impact on climate and environment

 - GRI 3-3

 Implenia operates an ISO 14001-certified environmental management system.
-At the end of 2023, 87 percent of business units (excluding Wincasa) were certified under this standard.
-Each Implenia division has several sustainability and environmental specialists.
-These experts are responsible for implementing environmental measures on construction sites, reporting environmental incidents, increasing energy efficiency and optimising the use of resources – for example, by promoting recycling.
-Implenia aims to further professionalise the environmental management by 2025 and to avoid accidents that damage the environment.
+At the end of 2024, 65 percent of business units were certified under this standard.
+Each Implenia Division has several sustainability and environmental specialists.
+These experts help with implementing environmental measures on construction sites and reporting environmental incidents.
+Their goal is to increase energy efficiency and optimise the use of resources.
+They do this by improving construction processes, promoting circular economies and optimising internal waste management.

 Energy and climate